 Lead Person(s) means representatives from The Company, the Host TO, Affected TO(s) and Other Affected TO(s) (as appropriate), the “Lead Person(s)”, shall oversee the application process.
 The remit of the Lead Person(s) is to agree the Application Programme, monitor progress and agree any changes.
 The Lead Person(s) are also responsible for resolving any disagreements relating to The Company TEC Exchange Rate Application at first instance, prior to any necessary escalation.
 Dialogue will take place in person, by email, telephone or video conferencing as appropriate.

-Material Impact means anything that The Company or Host TO/Affected TO reasonably assess would prevent an Offer being made to the Applicant in accordance with their Transmission Licence.
+Material Impact means anything that The Company or Host TO/Affected TO reasonably assess would prevent an Offer being made to the Applicant in accordance with their respective licence.

 Modern Equivalent Asset Valuation is as defined in the Statement of Connection Charging Methodology.